 Despite some gems, Pizarro never blossomed in Milwaukee.
-In 1959 he was 6-2, 3.77 in 29 games, interrupted by another stretch at Triple-A in June.
+In 1959 he was 6-2, 3.77 in 29 games, interrupted by another stretch at Triple A in June.
 During his time at Louisville, he pitched a no-hitter against Charleston at home on June 16.
-Four days later, this time at Charleston, he was four outs away from back-to-back no-hitters but had to settle for a two-hit shutout.
+Four days later, this time at Charleston, he was four outs away from back-to-back no-hitters but had to settle for a two-hit shutout.32

-“The White Sox didn’t give up on me, they didn’t punish me, and I pitched my ass off for them,” Pizarro told Kiersh.
-The bon vivant backslid in 1962, though – “late-night carousing and skipping practices led to a 12-14 mark, numerous fines, and Lopez’s turning gray.”
-Still, he enjoyed another career highlight that winter.
+“The White Sox didn’t give up on me, they didn’t punish me, and I pitched my ass off for them,” Pizarro told Kiersh.41 The bon vivant backslid in 1962, though – “late-night carousing and skipping practices led to a 12-14 mark, numerous fines, and Lopez’s turning gray.”42 Still, he enjoyed another career highlight that winter.
 Mayagüez, the PRWL champion in 1962-63, signed Terín as a reinforcement for the Inter-American Series.
 On February 8, 1963, he threw a no-hitter against the Venezuelan champs, Valencia – the only no-no in the history of that tournament.43

 From 1966 onward, Pizarro made just 58 starts in his remaining nine major-league seasons, against 182 relief appearances.
 He bounced around with six different teams: Pittsburgh, Boston, Cleveland, Oakland, the Chicago Cubs, and Houston.
 He also returned to the minors for parts of 1970 – which included a 9-0 run for the Hawaii Islanders, then a California Angels farm club – 1971, and 1973.

 The 1971 season with the Cubs had noteworthy performances, though.
 Chicago called Pizarro up from Triple-A Tacoma in July and used him mainly as a starter (14 times in 16 outings).
 On August 1 at New York’s Shea Stadium, Pizarro went all the way and beat the Mets’ ace, Tom Seaver, 3-2.
 Four days later, he threw his other big-league one-hitter, blanking San Diego at Wrigley Field.
-On September 17, again at Shea, once more he bested Seaver, who was having his greatest season ever.
+On September 16, again at Shea, once more he bested Seaver, who was having his greatest season ever.
 The score was 1-0 – and Juan’s solo homer in the eighth inning accounted for the game’s only run.
 Only nine pitchers have achieved this feat since 1900, and just two since Pizarro: Bob Welch (1983) and Noah Syndergaard (2019).